Top 10 Rules to Marketing a New Law Firm Merger or Existing “Branch” Office (Part I).

 3. I don’t care about your firm’s marketing.
 A branch office has different needs.

 It’s not that your firm-wide marketers are doing it wrong. but understand that they are situated differently.
 Maintaining an existing brand requires different tools and techniques than building a brand-new one.
-Their goal is different than yours; they need to play it safe.
-They won’t want to rock the boat.
-The current status quo is working quite well for the people at The Mothership who sign their checks, thankyouverymuch.
+Their goal is different than yours; they need to play it safer.
+They won’t want to rock the boat as much as you need to.
+The current status quo is working quite well for the people at The Mothership.
+And the big-picture home-office marketers are focused on all of the firm’s offices.
+In marketing your local office, you’re mostly on your own.

 You need to shake things up.
-You’re just a small start-up.
+You’re really just a small start-up.

 A start-up’s marketing must cost-effectively break through the clutter and shout your name loudly, clearly, and continuously.
 You must earn the visibility, not just go through the motions.